Gana Misra

 2. Gather Recent 20-F Filings: Form 20-F must be submitted within a 4-month window at the end of the fiscal year, ensuring you have access to relatively current data.

-• Real Example: Toyota Motor Corporation consistently files comprehensive Form 20-F reports that provide detailed breakdowns of their automotive and financial services segments, allowing competitors to benchmark everything from R&D spending ratios to geographic market performance.
+Real Example: Toyota Motor Corporation consistently files comprehensive Form 20-F reports that provide detailed breakdowns of their automotive and financial services segments, allowing competitors to benchmark everything from R&D spending ratios to geographic market performance.
+According to a CFA Institute survey on financial reporting quality, institutional investors consistently rank the granularity of annual report disclosures as a significant factor in investment analysis (CFA Institute, 2023).

 Phase 2: Financial Performance Analysis